grncdr/streams/Examples.md

 ByteBuffer.prototype.isEmpty = function() {
   return this.byteLength === 0
 }
+// ByteBuffer is full whenever bytes contained by it
+// exceeds it's maximum size.
 ByteBuffer.prototype.isFull = function() {
   return this.size <= this.byteLength
 }
+// ByteBuffer is only compatible with data represnted by
+// ArrayBuffers as that's only thing it can mesure and
+// aggregate.
 ByteBuffer.prototype.put = function(chunk) {
   if (!(chunk instanceof ArrayBuffer))
     throw TypeError("Can only put ArrayBuffer") this.chunks.push(chunk)
   this.byteLength = this.byteLength + chunk.byteLength
 }
+// `ByteBuffer` also changes how data is taken from it,
+// it returns `ArrayBuffer` that will contain all of the
+// data that buffer holds.
 ByteBuffer.prototype.take = function() {
   var result = new ArrayBuffer(this.byteLength)
   var chunks = this.chunks.splice(0)